Update January 2024: The Instax Mini 12 is out and is even better than the Instax Mini 11 unless you can get a killer deal on the 11.

-Many years ago, Fujifilm quietly made a deal with Polaroid to release their own line of instant film.
-This came to be known as Fuji Instax film, and never quite reached the iconic status of Polaroid (or the sales) at the height of instant film’s enormous popularity in the eighties and nineties.
-Who knew, then, that in 2016 Polaroid as knew it would have ceased to exist and Fuji Instax film would be enjoying a tremendous upswing in popularity?
+Many years ago, Fujifilm quietly made a deal with Polaroid to release their own line of instant film without getting sued into oblivious like Kodak.
+This came to be known as Fuji Instax film, and never quite reached the iconic status of Polaroid at the height of instant film’s enormous popularity in the nineties.
+Who knew, then, that in the twenty-first century Polaroid as we once knew it would have ceased to exist and Fuji Instax film would be explosively popular, dominating instant film sales?

-Fuji Instax cameras and film are currently the most popular instant film format out there, surpassing even the Impossible Project’s replacement for Polaroid film.
+Fuji Instax is easily most popular instant film format out there, surpassing even the Impossible Project/Polaroid Originals/New Polaroid’s replacement for vintage Polaroid film.
 Arguably, Fuji Instax is the only film product that still sees significant sales from everyday consumers outside of hardcore photography enthusiasts.
-Great cameras and low-cost film make it a great entry point in the world of instant film.
+Great cameras and low-cost film make it a great entry point in the world of analogue film photography.

 With the Fuji Instax line thriving, I thought it was time to put together a guide as to which Fuji Instax film cameras are best for different people.
 Luckily, there’s something out there for nearly every level of experience and purpose.

-Wondering whether you should be shooting Impossible Project film on Polaroid cameras or Fuji Instax Wide or Mini?
+Wondering whether you should be shooting Impossible Project/New Polaroid film on Polaroid cameras or Fuji Instax Wide or Mini?
 Check out my Polaroid vs. Fuji Instax vs. Impossible Project instant film comparison.

 An Introduction to Fuji Instax Films

-Fuji Instax instant films come in two sizes, the wallet-sized Instax ‘mini’ format, and the larger Instax ‘Wide’ format.
+Fuji Instax instant films come in three sizes, the wallet-sized Instax ‘mini’ format, the slightly larger Instax Square format, and the largest Instax ‘Wide’ format.
 Instax Wide is almost exactly twice the size of Instax Mini, and comparable to the size of a traditional Polaroid frame.
+All three sizes share the same height, it’s just a matter of how wide the film is cut.

 Specific Camera Recommendations